Salma-Talat-Shaheen/ROS_2_Final_Project_Maze_Navigation_using_Potential_Field_Method/README.md

 ros2 run maze_navigation_finalProject_1 hybrid_planner --ros-args -p maze_type:=complex
 ```

 **Future work** will focus on integrating **SLAM (Simultaneous Localization and Mapping)** for dynamic map generation and extending the navigation capabilities to include multi-robot coordination.
-Furthermore, we aim to deploy the developed algorithm onto physical TurtleBot 4 hardware to validate its real-world navigation performance and robustness.
+Furthermore, we aim to deploy the developed algorithm onto physical TurtleBot 4 hardware to validate its real-world navigation performance and robustness..

 ---